HSLU-Projects/DIGIBUMO/README.md

 - Use of information (coordination or operation)
 - Product life cycle
 - Current phase in the product life cycle

+Products are independent influencing factors in the system model.
+To ensure that a product is feasible, its relationship to the critical success factors must be closely examined.
+Together with the resource requirements for development and operation, the priority/value of the product can be derived.

+_Core processes_ are the chains of activities related to a product or service that must be performed from the formulation of a customer order to the completion of the order.
+The following information must be tracked for all core processes:

+- Process name
+- Necessary activities
+- Core competences for the execution

+_5. Define roles and competences_
+A list of necessary competences can be derived from the products and core processes.
+These competences can be collected and grouped into roles in a meaningful way.
+Attributes should be recorded for each role:

+- Name of the role
+- Core competencies
+- Development opportunities

 #### Case Study Solution